-There are many great things about this printer, but the best maybe that it comes standard with a whopping two-years worth of ink.
+There are many great things about this printer, but the best is that it comes standard with a whopping two years worth of ink.
 That means you can print around 4,500black and white copies and 7,500 color copies without swapping out the ink cartridges.

 Epson promises that this can save teachers up to 90 percent with low-cost replacement ink bottles versus traditional cartridges.
 Not only does this amount to less out-of-pocket cost (you’ve already got plenty of that), but it also means less waste.
 One set of the eco tank replacement bottles is equal to about 80 individual ink cartridges.

 Another thing that makes the Epson EcoTank ET-2720 printer one of the best color printers for teachers is that it is a genuinely wireless unit.
 You can print with ease from any device.
 We enjoyed being able to directly open an email or PDF on our smartphones and printing without a computer.
 Not only does this broaden your print options, but it can be a huge time-saver when you’re already dealing with a busy classroom.

 Despite being a scanner and copier and a full-color printer, the unit also boasts a space-saving design perfect for classroom desks or file cabinets.
 With integrated front-facing ink tanks and a premium finish, the printer looks good and works as promised.

 2. HP OfficeJet 3830 All-in-One Wireless Printer, HP Instant Ink

 One thing that is true of most classrooms is the lack of space.
 Despite being relatively spacious areas, desks, activity centers, and general projects take up much of what opening a classroom offers.
 It doesn’t leave much left over for your things or extras.